 - Security begins in the production plant: Production sites worldwide are set to receive a security upgrade

-- With the purchase of the Israeli startup Argus Cyber Security, Continental is further expanding its expertise in the field of automotive cyber security
+- Acquisition of Israeli startup Argus Cyber Security, Continental is further expanding its expertise in the field of automotive cyber security

-Frankfurt am Main, Germany, March 20, 2018.
-The trend towards digitalization, connectivity and automated driving means that cars are becoming part of the Internet of Everything.
-At the same time, however, today cars are already potential targets for hacker attacks, which is why the security of data and safety-relevant components is currently a burning issue throughout the automotive industry.
-The aim is to protect vehicles against hacker attacks.
+Auburn Hills, Mich., March 23, 2018 – The trend towards digitalization, connectivity and automated driving means vehicles are becoming part of the Internet of Everything.
+However, vehicles today are already potential targets for hacker attacks, which is why the security of data and safety-relevant components is a current concern in the automotive industry.
 Of particular importance, for example, is the protection of safety-critical components such as the brake system.
-After all, to achieve the vision of accident-free driving (“Vision Zero”), cars and the infrastructure have to be able to communicate with each other through, for example, digital connectivity.
+After all, to achieve the goal of accident-free driving or “Vision Zero”, vehicles and the infrastructure have to communicate with each other through digital connectivity.
 This, however, potentially opens doors for hackers, meaning that digital systems must not only be functionally reliable but also resistant to external attacks.
-Therefore, the technology company Continental uses cyber security technology to ensure comprehensive protection against possible hacker attacks on both: safety-relevant vehicle components and in production plants.
+As a result, the technology company Continental uses cyber security technology to ensure comprehensive protection against possible hacker attacks on safety-relevant vehicle components and in production plants.

-“Our experts are working to bring security to the next level and safeguard our systems against hacker attacks.
-This depends on the production security in our plants, which we are also working on.
-The first production lines have already been equipped to integrate cyber security functions into the products,” said Felix Bietenbeck, Head of the business unit Vehicle Dynamics at Continental.
-“Security affects every single vehicle component, which is why not only communication interfaces need to be protected but also – and especially – safety components such as brakes systems need to be too.”
+“Our experts are working to bring security to the next level and safeguard our systems against hacker attacks, including the production security in our plants.
+The first production lines have already been equipped to integrate cyber security functions into the products,” said Robert Beaver, Chief Engineer Vehicle Dynamics at Continental.
+“Security affects every single vehicle component, which is why not only communication interfaces need to be protected but also – and especially – safety components such as brakes systems need to be as well.”

 Cryptographic processes for a safety-relevant system have been implemented for the first time in the latest brake system, the MK C1.
 With the MK C1, the brake actuation feature, the brake booster and the control systems (ABS and ESC) are combined into a compact, weight-saving braking module.
 The MK C1 is more dynamic, lighter and more compact than conventional brake systems and has been specially developed for vehicles with extensive advanced driver assistance systems as well as recuperation and automated driving capability.

-As the level of connectivity and the number of in-vehicle interfaces grows, this necessitates increases, and so does the risk of hacker attacks.
-Hackers are motivated by all sorts of reasons – data theft, financial interests and reputation being just three possible examples.
-In response, Continental is strengthening all possible points of attack and implementing cyber security solutions on multiple levels and layers: On the first level, the individual electronic system components are protected; on the second level, communication between the in-vehicle systems is protected; on the third level, all the vehicle’s external interfaces are protected; and on the fourth level, data processing outside the vehicle is protected against theft and manipulation.
-This level also includes cloud and backend solutions.
-These offerings have now been significantly augmented with the multiple end-to-end solutions provided by Argus Cyber Security, the automotive cyber security specialist company, which has been recently acquired by Continental.
+As the level of connectivity and the number of in-vehicle interfaces grow, this necessitates increase, and so does the risk of hacker attacks.
+Hackers are motivated by many reasons, which include data theft, financial interests and reputation.
+In response, Continental is strengthening all possible points of attack and implementing cyber security solutions on multiple levels and layers: on the first level, the individual electronic system components are protected; on the second level, communication between the in-vehicle systems is protected; on the third level, all the vehicle’s external interfaces are protected; and on the fourth level, data processing outside the vehicle is protected against theft and manipulation and also includes cloud and backend solutions.
+These offerings have been significantly augmented with the multiple end-to-end solutions provided by Israeli startup, Argus Cyber Security, which Continental recently acquired.

 Individual security key for maximum security